Here is a page at the Digitalarkivet where you find maps of the Norwegian parish boundaries as they were in the 1801 census.

 You can access the pages here.
 “Maps showing boundaries for parishes, counties (amt) and towns in the 1801 census, as well as the boundaries for municipalities in 1979”

 The maps can be enlarged (within reason) by pressing Ctrl/Cmd + (pluss).
 You zoom out again by pressing Ctrl/Cmd – (minus).
+With some browsers you will have to go into the “Settings” and choose zoomlevel.

 Together with the websites I link in my article Find Norwegian place names this website is another great tool in trying to get familiarized with Norwegian geography.